 - Vitamin A and small amounts of other minerals, including calcium, iron, magnesium and potassium.

 Compared to other seeds and nuts, pumpkin seeds are relatively low in calories and fat.
 One serving of these seeds contains just 126 calories and 5.5 grams of fat.
 In comparison, 1-ounce of unsalted sunflower seeds contains 175 calories and more than 16 grams of fat.

 As a high-fiber, low-fat snack, you can feel good about eating pumpkin seeds regularly.
 And that's easy to do, because their mild nuttiness complements both savory and sweet foods.
 Pair them with other organic foods to keep your diet as healthy as it can be.
 Here are just a few ideas:

-This will pump up the protein and fiber in your breakfast or snack.
+This will pump up the protein and fiber in your breakfast or snack!
 Feeling lazy?
-Try Nature's Path organic oatmeal and granola that already has pumpkin seeds in it: Pumpkin Flax Granola, Pumpkin Spice with Chia Hot Oatmeal, Cinnamon Pumpkin Seed Oatmeal).
+The following Nature's Path products already contain pumpkin seeds: Pumpkin Seed + Flax Granola, Pumpkin Spice with Chia Hot Oatmeal, and Qi'a Cinnamon Pumpkin Seed Oatmeal.

 Roast chunks of pumpkin or butternut squash in the oven along with diced carrots, eggplant and zucchini.
 Serve the roasted veggies on a bed of lettuce, and top the salad with balsamic dressing and a sprinkling of chopped, toasted pumpkin seeds.